ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 ## Configuration

-Running PostgreSQL using the default configuration is a terrible idea in a production environment.
+Running PostgreSQL using the default configuration is usually not a good idea in a production environment.
 PostgreSQL uses very conservative defaults, and it must be tuned in order to achieve good performance.
 There are some places where you can find more information about Postgres configuration parameters and best practices: